Learning Outcomes

 • be grounded within the discipline, and consistent with disciplinary language, norms, and standards.

 • be easily accessible to students.
-Include your learning outcomes at the beginning of each class (for a lecture, tutorial, or lab), on the course outline (for a course), or your program website (for program-level or degree-level outcomes).
+Include learning outcomes at the beginning of each class (for a lecture, tutorial, or lab), on the course outline (for a course), or program website (for program-level or degree-level outcomes).
 Direct students’ attention to the outcomes and discuss how they can use the outcomes to direct their learning.
-For more information on including learning outcomes on your course outline, see this website.
+For more information on including learning outcomes on your course outline, see this website

 Depth of Learning and Associated Verbs